Skip Ribbon Commands

 What We're Doing

-Wood waste is one of the most abundant types of CRD waste ending up in Canadian landfills.
+Wood waste is one of the most abundant types of built environment waste disposed of in Canada.
 Yet, many kinds of wasted wood hold significant value and can be upcycled for new uses.

-Policy changes, advances in industry practices, and diversion at end-of-life are required to ensure valuable wood doesn’t end up in landfills.
+Policy changes, advances in industry practices, and diversion at end-of-life are required.
 For example, clean wood, which is wood untreated by chemicals, paint, or other coatings, can often be used in new buildings or for new products such as furniture.
 Engineered wood, including particleboard, manufactured plywood, and medium-density fibreboard, also have markets for reuse.
 Painted and treated wood or engineered wood waste can be used for alternative fuel applications further down the waste hierarchy.

 Deconstruction